-The Deferred Action Assistance Project was created in response to the June 15th announcement by the Department of Homeland Security (DHS) of a new policy to provide relief for many young, undocumented immigrants.
-Beginning in August 2012, individuals who were brought to the United States as children, who do not present a risk to national security, and who meet certain other key criteria, will be able to apply for immigration relief through a process known as “Deferred Action.”
+The Project was created in response to the June 15th announcement by the Department of Homeland Security (DHS) of a new policy to provide relief for many young, undocumented immigrants.
+Beginning in August 2012, individuals who were brought to the United States as children, who do not present a risk to national security, and who meet certain other key criteria, will be able to apply for immigration relief through a process known as “Deferred Action” or DACA.
 While it is not a pathway to citizenship or a green card, Deferred Action entitles certain immigrants to receive temporary work authorization and other benefits.

 YOU MAY BE ELIGIBLE FOR DEFERRED ACTION IF YOU MEET ALL OF THE FOLLOWING CRITERIA:

-1. You came to the United States under the age of 16.
+1. You came to the United States before turning 16 years of age.

-3. You continuously resided in the United States for a least five years before June 15, 2012, and you were present in the United States on June 15, 2012.
+3. You have continuously resided in the United States since June 15, 2007 up to the present time, and you were present in the United States on June 15, 2012.